marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 2. **I proceeded to address the questions.**

+### Question 1: Which countries have experienced the highest growth in population and GDP?
+Is there overlap?

 ### Question 2: How does population density growth impact GDP growth across countries from 2000 to 2018?

 - To answer this question I used the column [GDP (USD)] and [Population Density] from the Development Indicators dataset.